7 most popular privacy coins

 3 – Verge

 Verge was created in mid-2014 by Justin (Vendetta) “Sunerok” Valo under the name DogeCoinDark.
-The privacy coin was later rebranded to Verge Currency.
-This is another privacy coins that was extremely famous during the last crypto bull run.
+The coin was later rebranded to Verge Currency.
+This is another privacy crypto that was extremely famous during the last crypto bull run.

 Verge also offers stealth addresses.
-That allow the users to generate a brand new Verge address to send the XVG, which can only be seen by the owner.
+That allows the users to generate a brand new Verge address to send the XVG, which can only be seen by the owner.

 But all is not great with Verge.
 Who came under heavy fire in the past 1-2 years.
 Much due to their leadership team (Verge’s lead developer is Justin Erik Valo aka Justin Vendetta aka Sunerok).

 Advantages of Verge:

 - Their use of TOR and I2P, and the stealth addresses and wallets.